-Following the recommendation of the Department of Theatre Promotion and Tenure Committee, the chair of the committee shall prepare the "Initial Review Composite Evaluation" and Recommendations" sections of the promotion and/or tenure forms.
+Following the recommendation of the Department of Theatre Promotion and Tenure Committee, the chair of the committee shall prepare the "Summary of Recommendations for Promotion and/or Tenure" section of the promotion and/or tenure forms, as well as a letter indicating the findings of the committee and it's recommendations.
 The forms and recommendations shall be forwarded to the department chair who shall indicate separately, in writing, whether he/she concurs or disagrees with the recommendations of the committee.
 The committee chair is responsible for preparing and submitting the departmental recommendations concerning promotion and tenure and all relevant administrative forms to the college office by the appropriate deadlines.

-The committee chair shall communicate the recommendations of the initial review, and his or her concurrence or disagreement with the recommendation, to the candidate and provide the candidate with a copy of the summary evaluation section of the promotion and tenure form.
+The committee chair shall communicate the recommendations of the initial review to the candidate and provide the candidate with a copy of the summary evaluation section of the promotion and tenure form.
 Negative recommendations shall be communicated in writing and, if the review will not be forwarded automatically, the committee chair shall inform the candidate that he or she may request that the record be forwarded for further review.